 Trainees on OOPE and OOPR should also complete an “OOP update form for ARCP” (download above) which should be signed by their OOP supervisor in order to demonstrate adequate progress during the time OOP.
-An Enhanced Form R, Placement Pro Forma and Exams & Courses Pro Forma should also be provided.
+A Form R, Placement Pro Forma and Exams & Courses Pro Forma should also be provided.

-Trainees on OOPC should also complete the relevant portions of an “OOP Update form for ARCP”, sign it & submit along with a Placement Pro Forma, Exams & Courses Pro Forma and Enhanced Form R. This is to confirm your continued registration on the programme.
+Trainees on OOPC should also complete the relevant portions of an “OOP Update form for ARCP”, sign it & submit along with a Placement Pro Forma, Exams & Courses Pro Forma and Form R. This is to confirm your continued registration on the programme.
 This form does not need to be signed by your Supervisor.

 I am on maternity leave/ long-term sick leave.
 Do I need to take part in the ARCP process?